alfonsrv/impf-botpy/docs/ALERTS.md

 4. To get your Chat ID send `/start` to [IDBot](https://t.me/myidbot) and then obtain your Chat ID using `/getid`.
    Set your ChatID at `TELEGRAM_BOT_CHATID` in `settings.py`

+5. Start a private chat with your bot and send `/start`